zhullyb/monyhar/monyhar/extensions/docs/testing_api.md

 `let` and `const`, [arrow functions], [template literals], and more, generally increase readability.
 Don't feel shy about using them just because other examples don't.
-(The caveat to this is that these tests should not use anything that isn't [approved](/styleguide/web/es.md) for Chromium JS use, unless the use of it is explicitly necessary for the test.)
+(The caveat to this is that these tests should not use anything that isn't [approved](/styleguide/web/es.md) for Monyhar JS use, unless the use of it is explicitly necessary for the test.)

 ### **Don't** Mix chrome.test.notifyPass() and chrome.test.runTests()